 Tropes featured in this comic include:

 - Admiring the Abomination: If issue #25 is any indication there are a tribe of Tusken Raiders that worships Darth Vader.
+Given that they appear to recognize him as the same person who massacred a tribe back in Attack of the Clones they appear to revear the Sith Lord as a sort of death god.

 - Adventurer Archaeologist: Doctor Aphra, who specializes in weapons and combat droids.